 - Playhouses: A brightly colored child's playhouse can attract a curious hummingbird.

 - Houses: Once a hummingbird is in the house, they may fly to every window seeking escape.

-When the bird first realizes it cannot get out, its survival instinct is to flight straight up higher, seeking an exit out of reach of potential predators or other threats.
+When the bird first realizes it cannot get out, its survival instinct is to fly up higher, seeking an exit out of reach of potential predators or other threats.
 This can make it even harder for the bird to find its way safely out of an unknown spot.

 Dangers of Being Trapped